byuids-resumes/nordgren_resume/docs/index.md

 `June 2022`
 __Koru Anasthesia__, _Clovis, NM_

-- Worked on novel methods for soil sampling to reduce laboratory measurements
+- • Patched VBA bugs on the client's existing Excel-based employee scheduling tool
-- Used R and Visual Sample Plan to establish new sampling algorithms
+- • Added capability for the company to add or remove emolpyees to/from the schedule
-- Published a journal article in Environmental Quality.
+- • Created a dashboard with the option of a monthly, quarterly, or yearly summary by use of radio buttons

 ### Data Science Lead